The Beginner’s Guide to Email Design With Examples

 What is email design?

-Configuration of email design components
+Email design components

-5 crucial elements of an email design
+5 Crucial elements of an email design

-Email design system to build better brand recall
+Email design system

 Email design and accessibility